mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The top-level fields of a test file are as follows:

+- ``description``: Required string.
+The name of the test file.

+  This SHOULD describe the common purpose of tests in this file and MAY refer to the filename (e.g. "updateOne-hint").

 .. _schemaVersion:

 - ``schemaVersion``: Required string.
 Version of this specification to which the